The following limitations apply to HeatWave AutoML. For HeatWave limitations, see: Section 2.17, “HeatWave Limitations”.

 ML_PREDICT_TABLEare compute intensive processes, with

 ML_EXPLAIN_TABLEbeing the most compute intensive.
 Limiting operations to batches of 10 to 100 rows by splitting large tables into smaller tables is recommended.
+MySQL 8.2.0 adds batch processing with the

 Concurrent HeatWave analytics and HeatWave AutoML queries are not supported.
 A HeatWave AutoML query must wait for HeatWave analytics queries to finish, and vice versa.
 HeatWave analytics queries are given priority over HeatWave AutoML queries.